 To maintain adequate capacity and to increase opportunities for development, the City will continue to identify areas appropriate for increased residential densities, specifically in areas with access to resources, amenities, and public transit.
 The City will continue to work with developers and the broader community and explore opportunities to rezone areas ideal for increased housing capacity through specific plans, an update to the General Plan, or a focused plan amendment.
-The City will also coordinate with developers to identify areas ideal for implementation of density minimums, especially for sites identified to be rezoned.
+The City will also consider coordinate with developers to identify areas ideal for implementation of ing density minimums, especially for sites identified to be rezoned.

-Objective/Timeframe(s) Coordinate with the Housing Authority of Los Angeles to identify opportunities for increased densities and future redevelopment within the planning period.
-Continue evaluate opportunities for updated land use plans and zoning ordinances that can increase densities through annual informational sessions with the Planning Commission.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4
+Objective /Timeframe (s) Coordinate with the Housing Authority of Los Angeles to identify opportunities for increased densities and future redevelopmentwithin the planning period.
+Continue to work with developers and the broader community and explore opportunities to rezone areas ideal for increased housing capacity.evaluate opportunities for updated land use plans and zoning ordinances that can increase densities through annual informational sessions with the Planning Commission.

+Timeframe Short-term

+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 2.1, 2.2, 2.4